kazuchida/learn-madx/lecture.md

 ---

-# MAD: Methodological Accelerator Design
+# MAD-X: Methodological Accelerator Design

 - Free simulation code for beam optics and lattice design.
 - Written in C/C++/F77/F90 and source code can be accessed on GitHub.
-- MDAX is a kind of single particle simulation, and not PIC simulation.
+- MAD-X is a kind of single particle simulation, and not PIC simulation.
-- MADX provides interpreter.
-So user can write input file and run it on MDAX.
+- MAD-X provides interpreter.
+So user can write input file and run it on MAD-X.

 We will see how to write and run input files!

 ---

-# Workflow of MDA-X
+# Workflow of MAD-X

 1. Define the machine hardware in input files (.madx)
     - Create own elements from classes.